ds2010/penalizedCQR/README.md

 This repository presents the main codes to calcualte the L1- and L0-penalized CQR and CER models using the CNLS-Adapted cutting plane (CNLS-A) algorithm.
 See more discussions in the following working paper:

-*Variable selection in convex quantile regression: L1 or L0 regularization?* available on [Arxiv]().
+*Variable selection in convex quantile regression: L1 or L0 regularization?* available on [arXiv]().

 ## functions
-- DGP.jl: generate random samples
-- findtau.jl and quantile_expectile.jl: convert quantile to/from expectile
+- L1_CQER.jl: solve the L1-norm penalized CQR/CER model
 - L0_CQER.jl: solve the L0-norm penalized CQR/CER model
-- L1_CQER.jl: solve the L1-norm penalized CQR/CER model
-- toolbox.jl: some auxiliary functions to support L0- and L1- CQR/CER calculation
+- toolbox.jl: some auxiliary functions to support L1- and L0- CQR/CER calculation